Norgreen/my_repo/README.md

 *Name: Exam Projects*
-- As of now, the repo only contains one file: my project for my exam last semester.
+- As of now, the repo only contains one file: my last semester exam project.
-  As I have more exam projects to come, I the repo will be updated.
+  With more projects to come, the repo will be updated.

 Project description: